RedisLabs/redislabs-docs/content/rs/administering/designing-production/supported-clients-browsers.md

 <!-- -->

 - On Windows 8.1:
-    - Internet Explorer version 11 and up
+    - Internet Explorer version 11
     - Chrome version 48 and up
     - Firefox version 44 and up